 What does the Partnership Platform contain, and what can I do there?

-You can join the Partnership Platform community when your registration as a member of the Partnership Platform has been approved.
-Registration is free of charge, and your membership information is not made public.
+You can join the Partnership Platform when your registration as a member has been approved.
+Registration is free of charge, and your membership information is not public.
 Only the other members will know you are a member.

 Partnership Platform administrators check all registration requests and only approve people using their own name as members of the community.